bhushank-asesa/php-laravel-tutorial/mysql/sql-3.md

 - dense rank will not skip eg 1, 1, 2, 2, 3
 - you can use partition by
 - Find Second Highest Salary by partition
+- you can add multiple order by column to break tie if same salary

 ```sql
 select _ from (select _,department_id as did,dense_rank() over (PARTITION by department_id order by salary desc) as rn from emp) a where rn=2